sandysanthosh/Spring-Boot-and-Microservices-CheckList/sb.md

 Remember, in addition to technical questions, you might also be asked about your problem-solving approach, design patterns, software architecture, and real-world application of the concepts in Java Spring Boot.
 Prepare by reviewing your project experiences, understanding the core concepts deeply, and practicing coding exercises related to Spring Boot.

+# ANSWER:

-Spring Boot is a framework built on top of the Spring framework that simplifies the process of creating and deploying production-ready applications quickly.
+### 1. Spring Boot is a framework built on top of the Spring framework that simplifies the process of creating and deploying production-ready applications quickly.
 It embodies several fundamental principles that make it advantageous compared to the traditional Spring framework:

 1. **Opinionated Defaults**: Spring Boot provides default configurations and sensible project structures, reducing the need for developers to configure settings manually.
 It follows the convention over configuration principle, allowing rapid development by minimizing boilerplate code.